 During 2018, the Company received assessments from the ZATCA for the years 2009 to 2012 resulting in additional zakat, income tax and withholding tax liabilities amounting to a total of SR 4,235,607, in addition to delay penalties.
 The Company has filed an appeal providing its detailed arguments against such assessments.
-The ZATCA issued revised zakat and income tax assessments for the said years with additional zakat and tax liabilities amounting to a total of SR 288,953 in addition to delay penalties.
+The ZATCA issued revised zakat and income tax assessments for the said years with additional zakat and tax liabilities amounting to a total of SR 288,953 (i.e. a total reduction from the first assessments in amount of SR 3,946,654), in addition to delay penalties.
 The Company did not agree with the ZATCA's revised assessments and escalated its case with the Committee for Resolution of Tax Violations and Disputes ("CRTVD") through the General Secretariat of Tax Committees ("GSTC") portal.
 The CRTVD issued its decision which was mostly in favor of the Company.
-ZATCA has appealed the decision with the Advanced Committee for Tax Violations and Dispute Resolution ("ACTVDR").
-During year 2023, the ACTVDR issued its decision, where it accepted a few items from the ZATCA's appeal resulting in income tax and zakat liability of SR 210,100, which was paid previously by the Company.
+ZATCA has appealed the decision with the Appellate Committee for Tax Violations and Disputes Resolution ("ACTVDR").
+The ACTVDR issued its decision, where it accepted a few items from the ZATCA's appeal resulting in income tax and zakat liability of SAR 210,099.62, which was paid by the Company.
+Noting that ZATCA did not apply the decision and reflected it on its system until to date.

 During 2019, the Company received assessments from the ZATCA for the years 2013 to 2015 resulting in additional zakat, income tax and withholding tax liabilities amounting to a total of SR 4,649,585, in addition to delay penalties.
 The Company filed an appeal providing its detailed arguments against such assessments.
-The ZATCA issued the revised assessments for the said years with additional zakat and income tax liabilities amounting to a total of SR 1,090,716 in addition to delay penalties.
+The ZATCA issued the revised assessments for the said years with additional zakat and income tax liabilities amounting to a total of SR 1,090,716 (i.e. a total reduction from the first assessments in amount of SR 3,558,869), in addition to delay penalties.
 The Company did not agree with the ZATCA's revised assessment and escalated its case with the CRTVD through the GSTC portal.
-During 2022, the CRTVD issued its decision which was partially in favor of the Company.
-With respect to the amount against the Company's favor, the Company have utilized a part of advance income tax balance with ZATCA in the amount of SR 385,647 against Zakat and Withholdings tax dues benefiting from ZATCA amnesty from delay penalties.
-Therefore, the advance income tax balance has decreased to SR 5,943,342 as of 31 December 2022.
+The CRTVD issued its decision which was in favor of the Company.
 ZATCA has appealed the decision with the ACTVDR.
+The ACTVDR issued its decision, where it accepted a few items from the ZATCA's appeal resulting in income tax and zakat liability of SAR 6,774.68, which was paid by the Company.
+However, the ZATCA did not apply the decision and reflected it on its system until to date.